iiasa/accelerator_service/README.md

 1. Clone the repo `https://github.com/iiasa/meta-titiler`
 2. Point `TITILER_FOLDER` in `.env` at the resulting working directory.
-3. Check that a certificates is present in `certs`.
+3. Check that a certificate is present in `certs`.
 If absent, create a self-signed certificate expiring in `$DAYS` for TiTiler by issuing:
    ```
    cd meta-titiler
    mkdir certs